BastelPichi/compatibility/4pro2nd.md

 ![image](resources/usb_uart_cable.png)

 #### Dashboard cable (risk & destruction free)
 To connect the USB adapter with the scooter you'll need a replacement dashboard cable.
-You can buy a ready-to-use dashboard breakout cable with pin headers here: [5 Pin Connector Plug (Female) Cable for e-Bike / e-Scooter + Pin Header Adapter](https://www.ebay.de/itm/356316680470).
+You can buy a ready-to-use dashboard breakout cable with pin headers here: [eBay](https://www.ebay.de/itm/356316680470).

 Remark: Due to the pin spacing and small size of the dashboard connector, creating a DIY wiring solution is challenging and risks causing a short circuit between the pins.
 Alternate methods are possible, but require opening up the scooter (see [here](#alternate-methods-to-connect-the-uart-adapter)).